 making it one of the worst foods when it comes to stomach acid.

-Peppermint: Often advertised as a stomach soother, this is not the case when it comes to stomach acid.
-If you suffer from high stomach acid, stay away from peppermint.
+- Peppermint: Often advertised as a stomach soother, this is not the case when it comes to stomach acid.
+If you have high stomach acid, stay away from peppermint.

 Stomach Acid Symptoms